-Stephe, being a Director of 3Q Holdings Limited, is a related party.
-By virtue of his controlling interest in High Expectations Pty Ltd, this makes High Expectations Pty Ltd a related party as well.
+Stephe, having been a Director of 3Q Holdings Limited, was a related party.
+By virtue of his controlling interest in High Expectations Pty Ltd, this made High Expectations Pty Ltd a related party as well.
 The Director's fees paid to Stephe are disclosed above as a related party transaction.